maragraziani/interpretAI_DigiPath/README.md

 This repository is created with the purpose of showcasing multiple ways in which developers may interpret automated decision making for digital pathology.
 The repository provides the necessary material for the anonymous workshop at the Applied Machine Learning Days of EPFL 2021.

+## What to do before the workshop:

+<li> Clone the git repo, launch jupyter and open the hands-on-session.
+<li> Open [this notebook](https://colab.research.google.com/drive/1MdBM7AJWow572IvicGYFaBy23TjGw9u6?usp=sharing) on Colab and connect it to your Drive account by running the cells in "Installation and Data".

 #### The problem

 You have a deep learning model, may it be a Convolutional Neural Network (CNN) or a graph-netork.